Power-Platform-Samples/Power-Platform-Timed-Survey/Power Virtual Agents Survey Solution/README.md

 ![](/Images/powervirtualagents-10.PNG)

+# Activating your Power Virtual Agent Bot in your Organization
 If you are admin in your organization already, head over to [Microsoft Teams Admin Center](https://admin.teams.microsoft.com/dashboard) to activate the submitted bot.
 Click on 'Teams apps' then 'Manage apps' in the left navbar.
 Your screen should look like the one below.

 ![](/Images/powervirtualagents-11.PNG)